How to Become a Holistic Nurse

 - Exercise programs

-To become a Holistic Registered Nurse, you’ll need to complete the following steps:
+To become a holistic nurse, you’ll need to complete the following steps:

 Step 1: Attend Nursing School

 You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to becoming a registered nurse.
 ADN-prepared nurses may want to take the additional step of completing their BSN degree